Steve Kerrigan: Elected office

 At the age of 24, Kerrigan lost his first race for the Lancaster Board of Selectmen by 26 votes.
 He was later appointed to the town's finance committee, where he served for two years.
 Kerrigan then served on the Lancaster Board of Selectmen from 1998 to 2001.

 In 2008, Kerrigan challenged incumbent Harold Naughton, Jr. for the 12th Worcester District Massachusetts House of Representatives seat.
 He lost 3,990 (72%) votes to 1,551 (28%).

 In 2017, Kerrigan announced that he would be running for the Massachusetts 3rd Congressional District seat vacated by Niki Tsongas's retirement.
 He dropped out of the race in February 2018 following the death of his mother.

 Massachusetts Military Heroes Fund

 Kerrigan is the president and co-founder of the Massachusetts Military Heroes Fund, a nonprofit organization dedicated to providing support to the families of military service personnel from Massachusetts who lost their lives in service to the United States of America since September 11, 2001.

 Current positions and personal life

 Kerrigan is President and Chief Executive Officer of the Edward M. Kennedy Community Health Center in Worcester, Massachusetts.
 He currently lives in his hometown of Lancaster with his husband, Jacob Watts.

+On June 13, 2026 Kerrigan was arrested in Southborough, Massachusetts by a local officer who witnessed him crossing marked lanes.
+He told the officer that he had two beers at 6PM before dinner at a restaurant; a breathalyzer test indicated his blood alcohol content to be 0.089%, exceeding the 0.08% legal limit in Massachusetts.
+He pleaded to "sufficient facts" in Westborough District Court on June 15 and surrendered his license for 45 days.